 3 simple table decorations for the cutest back to school dinner ever:

-2. Clever containers: The sweet yellow school bus from the Whittle World School Bus Set is a fall classic and made the perfect unique container for some flowers snipped from my garden.
+The sweet yellow school bus from the Whittle World School Bus Set is a fall classic and made the perfect unique container for some flowers snipped from my garden.
 I found a clear plastic disposable cup, gently squeezed the sides together and set it in the open space towards the front of the bus.
-I popped the flowers in and done.
+I added a little water and just popped the flowers in and done.

-To give the placemats a more festive feel, I hand painted some sweet little apples using the easiest trick you’ll ever see:
+To give the placemats a more festive feel, I hand-painted some sweet little apples using the easiest trick you’ll ever see:

 Simply bend a paper towel tube to form the apple shape, dip it in red paint and press it on a large piece of white paper.
 I just trimmed some from the craft paper roll from the kids’ art station.